A long overdue culling of bogus and suspicious Twitter accounts leave some people’s followers count worse off than others. How did you fare?

 At the extreme end of the scale, and pretty much a clear indicator that they (or their agents, social media managers) were buying most of their followers…

 This is good medicine and we need more!

 The Internet is a wonderful thing, as are the social media networks that have grown up on it.
 But recently the pollution of 1) ads of all kinds (especially video) and 2) bots and fake followers, have been making web time more difficult to enjoy.
 And less honest and trustworthy.

 Kudos to Twitter for trying to fix a little of what’s broken, and put the shady operators out of business.
 And it’s definitely time for another Instagram rapture too!
-As for the advertisement scourge, with Google and Facebook needing to endlessly boost quarterly earning to please their investors and boost stock prices, don’t expect that to get any better before it gets worse.
+As for the advertisement scourge, with Google and Facebook marketing and sales teams needing to endlessly boost quarterly earnings to please their investors and boost stock prices, don’t expect that to get any better before it gets worse.